acolter/strategy_hours/CodeBook.md

 # Code Book
 This code book will describs the variables, the data, and any transformations or work performed to clean up the data.
+As the data was tidy to begin with , no work was done to clean the data.

 The slim_timecard_bulk.csv file contains the timesheet information from Tock.
 It includes the following variables:
 - project_name